yasmin65/hey-baby/README.md

 # hey-baby
-My name is Yasmin and I do computer science in college meu primeiro projeto
+My name is Yasmin and I do computer science in college and this is meu primeiro projeto